 For the student who withdraws before the end of the year, a per diem tuition charge for the last month will be prorated and determined by the school treasurer.
 However, the parents must notify the teacher in writing at least one week in advance of the actual withdrawal to receive the refund.
 Report cards and transcripts will be sent only after all expected payments have been received.

 All families are required to volunteer at least 50 hours per school year at the school.

 Teachers may require that students volunteer a set number of hours outside of the school during the school year.
-Individual teachers will determine the actual number of hours and will communicate the requirement to the parents/ guardians and the student.
+Individual teachers will determine the actual number of hours will communicate the requirement to the parent/guardians and the student.

-If you as the parent/ guardian have any concerns about the way an incident is handled, something that you heard, or any other potential problem, we encourage you to speak with your child’s teacher as soon as possible.
-Directly dealing with situations as they arise, instead of possibly spreading rumors, is always the preferred method of reconciliation.
+If you are the parent/guardian have any concerns about the way an incident is handled, something that you heard, or any other potential problem, we encourage you to speak with your child’s teacher as soon as possible.
+Directly dealing with situations as they arise, instead of possible spreading rumors, is always the preferred method of reconciliation.
 If you do not get a satisfactory response, proceed with contacting the following people in this order; principal, school board chair, school board.
-Parents/ guardians are working together to assure each student’s success.
-Keeping the channels of communication between home and school open at all times is vital to each student’s spiritual, academic, and emotional growth and success.
+Parents/guardians are working together to assure each student’s success.
+Keeping the channels of communication between home and school open always is vital to each student’s spiritual, academic, and emotional growth and success.